HL7/fhir/guides/daf2/pages/_includes/daf-core-goal-intro.md

 This profile sets minimum expectations for the [Goal] resource to record ,search and fetch Goal information associated with a patient.
 It identifies which core elements, extensions, vocabularies and value sets **SHALL** be present in the resource when using this profile.

+**Example Usage Scenarios:**

+The following are example usage scenarios for the DAF-Goal profile:

+-   Query for a Patient's Goals

 ##### Mandatory Data Elements and Terminology